Prominent Critic Of Xi Jinping And Communist Party Sentenced To 18 Years In Prison

 China has sentenced an influential property magnate and outspoken critic of the Communist Party and President Xi Jinping to 18 years in prison on corruption charges – a hefty sentence that is likely to further deter dissent among the nation's intellectual and business elite.

-On Tuesday, a Beijing court announced that it had found Ren Zhiqiang, 69, guilty of embezzling public funds and taking bribes over the course of 14 years, totaling about $2.9 million.
+On Tuesday, a Beijing court announced that it had found Ren Zhiqiang, 69, guilty of embezzling public funds and taking bribes totaling about $2.9 million over the course of 14 years.
 He was sentenced in a trial closed to the public.
 Ren has also been fined $620,000 and his assets seized.

 "The actions of the defendant Ren Zhiqiang constituted corruption, bribery, misappropriation of public funds and abuse of power, and he should be punished in accordance with the law," read the court ruling.

-Others who have dared openly criticize Xi Jinping have also been met with harsh punishment.
+Others who have dared to openly criticize Xi Jinping have also been met with harsh punishment.

-Xu Zhangrun, 57, a distinguished constitutional law professor, was briefly detained in July after police alleged he had solicited prostitutes, and currently remains under effective house arrest.
+Xu Zhangrun, 57, a distinguished constitutional law professor, was briefly detained in July after police alleged he had solicited prostitutes, and he currently remains under effective house arrest.
 He has been a prolific critic of Xi's centralization of power.

 Geng Xiaonan, a publisher, filmmaker and friend of Xu's, quickly came to his defense by giving interviews to international media, including NPR.
 Friends of Geng said she and her husband were detained in Beijing this month for "illegal business activities," almost certainly because of her advocacy for Xu.